Universal sublinear resistivity in vanadium kagome materials hosting charge density waves

+The results of simultaneous fittings to Eq.~S1, charge carrier densities and mobilities as a function of temperature, are shown in Fig.~S3 in SI.
+For ScV$_6$Sn$_6$, we obtained electrons that are one order of magnitude less numerous than holes but have almost 3 times larger mobilities.
+The dominant type of carrier in LuV$_6$Sn$_6$ has an opposite sign and is more numerous compared to ScV$_6$Sn$_6$.
+The smaller mobility values for the Lu compound compared to the Sc compound agrees with the DFT calculation results for the Fermi velocities, shown projected on the Fermi surface [Fig.~\ref{Bands}(c,e)].

+The temperature dependence of carriers in ScV$_6$Sn$_6$ [Fig.~S3] shows a clear signature of the CDW transition.
+There is a drop in hole-like carriers on cooling through $T_\mathrm{CDW}$ consistent with the drop in magnetic susceptibility and opening of a CDW gap.
+The increase in carrier mobility during the formation of the CDW results in the observed drop in resistivity despite the less numerous carriers.

-\subsection{Anomalous Hall-like behavior}
+\subsubsection{Anomalous Hall-like behavior}

 In the 135 materials, the anomalous Hall effect (AHE) has drawn significant attention.
-A saturating anomalous Hall-like signal is observed in the $ab$-plane, sparking speculation that the CDW breaks time reversal symmetry~\cite{135_AHE_Cs,135_AHE_K}.
-Other indications for the possibility of time reversal symmetry breaking are observed through claims of observation of an increase in muon spin relaxation below $T_\textrm{CDW}$~\cite{muon_1,muon_2_Nature} and magneto-optical Kerr effect~\cite{Kerr_1}.
+A saturating anomalous Hall-like signal is observed in the $ab$-plane, sparking speculation that the CDW breaks time-reversal symmetry~\cite{135_AHE_Cs,135_AHE_K}.
+Other indications of time-reversal symmetry breaking are the observation of an increase in muon spin relaxation below $T_\textrm{CDW}$~\cite{muon_1,muon_2_Nature} and magneto-optical Kerr effect~\cite{Kerr_1}.
 In the case of the latter experiment, there remains debate as an alternative experiment found no discernible Kerr effect~\cite{Kapitulnik}.
-Since long range magnetic order is absent in the 135 compounds, time reversal symmetry breaking is explained in terms of loop-current order in the CDW state~\cite{Kerr_1,greg}.
+Since long-range magnetic order is absent in the 135 compounds, time-reversal symmetry breaking is explained in terms of loop-current order in the CDW state~\cite{Kerr_1,greg}.
 Do the vanadium kagome metals ScV$_6$Sn$_6$ or LuV$_6$Sn$_6$ share this AHE behavior?

 In Fig.~\ref{AHE}, we attempt to capture an AHE in ScV$_6$Sn$_6$ and LuV$_6$Sn$_6$.
-Our emphasis is on the $zy$ direction where the curve 1.8 K for ScV$_6$Sn$_6$ shows characteristics of AHE.
-First, we estimate an ordinary contribution to the Hall signal by fitting the slope of $\rho_{ji}(H)$ between 6 and 9\,T (inset in Fig.~\ref{AHE}).
+Our emphasis is on the $yz$ direction where the curves for ScV$_6$Sn$_6$ below the CDW transition show characteristics of AHE.
+First, we estimate an ordinary contribution to the Hall signal by fitting the slope of $\rho_{ji}(\mu_0H)$ between 6 and 9\,T (inset in Fig.~\ref{AHE}).
 We then subtract to obtain $\rho_{ji}^{\mathrm{AHE}}$ to highlight abrupt changes in slope others have identified as an anomalous Hall contribution.